PillarsZhang/atc-mi-interface-mqtt-bridge/README.md

 # ATC MI Interface MQTT Bridge

-This is a Python-based project that scans ATC Mi devices and publishes the data to an MQTT server.
+Scan ATC Mi devices and publish the data to an MQTT server for Home Assistant.

 ## Installation